sf-wdi-24/modules/week-07-rails-continued/day-02/module-01/readme.md

   rails g model User email password_digest
   ```

-  **Note:** `string` is the default attribute type, so we don't need to explicitly specify it. `email` serves as a natural username for our users, and `password_digest` attribute for a hashed password.

-3. From the terminal, `rake db:migrate` to run your migration (which creates the user table in your database).
+3. From the terminal, `rake db:migrate` to run your migration.

 4. Open up your app in Sublime, and navigate to your `User` model.
 Add `has_secure_password` to the model.
 This line of code gives our `User` model authentication methods via `bcrypt`.